gvwilson/sensibleadventures/nardica/nardica.md

 She didn't know what her feet had found, but it was sturdy enough to take her weight.
 Panting, she let go of the railing and let herself scrape and drop into the ship just as another wave crashed down.

+A single light strip flickered over Iffy's head as she straightened up in water that reached to her knees.
+The ship's hold stank of metal and coal and the sea and above all of old jellyfish.
+She took two steps and froze as a familiar voice barked, "Stop right there or I'll blow yer affin' head off!"

+It was Uncle Jack, wild-eyed and angry.
+"What the hell are you doin' down 'here?" he demanded, the ancient pebble gun in his hand aimed at Iffy's chest.

+"Honesty's hurt!
+I gotta get th' medical kit!"
+Iffy started toward the storage locker built into the *Guinevere*'s side.

+Uncle Jack stepped in front of her, his gun still pointed at her chest.
+"Yer gettin' nothin' fer them."
+He spat into the water sloshing around their feet.
+"They brought this on us.
+Let 'em take care o' their own."

+"But she's hurt!"
+Iffy protested desperately.
+"She got shot, an' she's gonna die if we don't---"

+"I said *no!*" Uncle Jack roared.
+"An' in case you've forgotten, I'm the affin' captain on this ship!"

+"You're a bloody waste o' space is what you are," Aunt Naggie said coldly, stepping through the door in the bulkhead behind her husband.

+Uncle Jack spun around.
+"What're you doin' here, woman?
+I told you to stay topside an' steer us through this affin' mess!"

+"An' I figured that was the captain's job, *captain*," Aunt Naggie shot back.
+She nodded at Iffy.
+"Get th' kit an' go help your friend."

+Iffy splashed toward the storage locker.
+Uncle Jack's mouth worked.
+"I said---"

+"Nobody cares what you said!"
+Aunt Naggie exploded.
+"Nobody's cared fer a long time, Jack, not about yer lies or yer blusterin' or yer deals that never come to nothin' nor what ye think about th' gov'nor or th' state o' the world or the weather or nothin'!
+You're a bully and an embarrassment an' ye're the only one who don't see it.
+Now get out o' her way an' then we'll be outta yours an' you can go back t' hidin' down here like th' coward you are!"

+Her husband gaped at her.
+Iffy undogged the locker door and pulled out the rectangular red duffel bag that held the ship's emergency medical kit.
+"C'mon," her foster mother said gruffly.
+"Let's go be useful."

+Uncle Jack's jaw set.
+"If you think I'm gonna let you talk to me like that, woman, you got another---come back here!
+You come back here right now!"
+But only the door and the sloshing seawater were left to hear him.

+Aunt Naggie had left the topside hatch unlocked.
+"You get that kit back to Mister Wales," she told Iffy.
+"He'll know what t' do with it even if those idiot Marines won't help."

+"Thanks auntie," Iffy said.
+"An' thanks fer---thanks fer rescuin' me."

+"Shoulda done it a long time ago."
+Aunt Naggie gave her a gentle shove.
+"Get goin'.
+I gotta get back to th' pilot house.
+Someone's gotta get us through this mess."